-While we do not calculate "adequacy QA data" as proposed
+While our practice has never calculated or reported "adequacy QA data" as proposed

 for the College of American Pathologists in order to assess the